AlessandroZ/BeRoot/Windows/README.md

 Check if it's possible to modify a startup key (on HKLM)

-//Note: Checks on path are performed on all startup keys ("Path containing space without quotes" and "Writable directory")//
+*Note: Checks on path are performed on all startup keys ("Path containing space without quotes" and "Writable directory")*

 Windows Privileges & Tokens